danships/genie-nexus/docs/dev/prd/001-weave-execution.md

   - [ ] Update the UI management to allow the user to fill in expressions.
 The update logic must be updated to handle expressions.
 - [ ] Add the ability to set a different provider to run for the deployment than the default provider.
 - [ ] Set up a way to preview the processing in the flow editor.
+- [ ] Add support for request failed or timeout error, by throwing that specific type of error from the provider specific code.